j2store/userguide/acymailing_integration.md

 ![](acymail-app-1.png)
 3. Click **Enable** in the Acymailing plugin. (type=j2store).
 ![](acymail-app-2.png)
+4. After the app is enabled, click on **Open** to set the configuration for the app.
-4. Enter the parameters (read the explanation about each parameter given below)
+5. Enter the parameters (read the explanation about each parameter given below)
-5. Save and close it.
+6. Save and close it.

 #### Parameters
 The below image illustrates the settings of parameters: